loydkim/flutter_feed_timeline/README.md

 - Change Profile information
 - Write a comment and reply the comment.

+[!]
+Gradle does not have execution permission.
+You should change the ownership of the project directory to your user, or move the project to a directory with execute permissions.
+Gradle task assembleDebug failed with exit code 1 Exited (sigterm)

+Do

+chmod a+rx android/gradlew

+command in terminal.

 ## Getting Started

 This project is a starting point for a Flutter application.